Home » History

 A diorama of General Forbes in his quarters at Fort Ligonier.

-Overall, I really enjoyed my visit to Fort Ligonier because I was able to learn about a period of world history that I know little of.
+Overall, I really enjoyed my visit to Fort Ligonier because I was able to learn about a period of world history that I know little about.
 If you are a history buff or just want to learn more about the history of the United States, I would definitely recommend a visit to Fort Ligonier.

 Note: I was given complimentary admission to Fort Ligonier in order to facilitate this review.
 However, the opinions expressed in the article are my own and were not subject to review.